commercetools/free-sample-training-connector/README.md

   <a href="https://commercetools.com/">
     <img alt="commercetools logo" src="https://unpkg.com/@commercetools-frontend/assets/logos/commercetools_primary-logo_horizontal_RGB.png">
   </a></br>
-  <b>A demo application to get started and learn about commercetools Connect</b>
+  <b>A demo Connector to get started and learn about commercetools Connect</b>
 </p>

+## About & Scope

-A connector app to be used in self-learning training module.
-It contains a service app that allows distributing a sample product with limited configurable quanyity and an event app that will add a new product to a category supplied in the configurations.
-It also contains a job that removes products from the category after 30 days.
+This Connector is to be used in self-learning training modules only.
+It contains three applications:
+1. a service app that allows distributing a sample product with limited configurable quanyity
+2. an event app that manages products in new arrivals
+3. a cleanup job app that runs daily to remove products from the new arrivals category after 30 days

-## Deployment instructions
+## Prerequisite

+- commercetools Composable Commerce account
+- API Credentials to your project

+To create an API Client in the Merchant Center, go to Settings > Developer settings > Create new API client.
+Take note of the following:
+  - CTP_PROJECT_KEY
+  - CTP_CLIENT_ID
+  - CTP_CLIENT_SECRET

+## How to Install

 Deploy this demo Connector into any project to learn and experience how commercetools Connect makes integrations quick and easy.
-This Connector contains three applications each of a different type.
+This Connector contains three applications, each of a different type.

 ### free-sample-product-service

-It allows you to configure a sample product that you want to add to a cart that has the minimum total value.
-You can provide the SKU and the total quantity to be offered free.
+It allows you to distribute a free sample product.
+You provide the SKU of the sample product that you want to add to all carts with the minimum total value.
+You can also provide the total quantity to be offered as free sample.

 Configurations:

 1. Sample product's SKU
-2. Offered free quantity
+2. Free quantity offered
-3. Minimum cart value
+3. Minimum cart value (in cents)
-4. API credentials
+4. API credentials to your project

 ### new-product-event-app

-This event type app runs whenever a product is published and adds it to a category if the product was created less than a month ago.
+This event type app is triggered by the notification that is generated whenever a product is published.
+It adds the product to the new category if the product is less than a month old.

 Configurations: